Gyromitus

-Gyromitus (pronounced [ʤɑɪroʊmɑɪtʌs], H. Song, personal communication, February 19, 2023), is a biflagellated thaumatomonas cercozoan found in fresh water.
+Gyromitus is a biflagellated thaumatomonad cercozoan found in fresh water.
 Gyromitus was first discovered in 1939, but, there is still, to this day, very little research done on this organism.
 The body of the organism is covered in small siliceous oval scales.
 The two flagella extend from an anterior depression and are used for swimming, not gliding.
 On occasion this organism can form pseudopods where there are breaks in the silliceous armor, on the ventral side.
 There are two common species: Gyromitus cordiformis and Gyromitus disomatus.

 Etymology

 Although there is no specific information on the etymology of Gyromitus in the original description, each part is a simple Greek word that is defined as follows: ‘Gyro’ means to turn or circle, likely in reference to the locomotion of the organism.
 The next part ‘mitus’ means strong or powerful.
 This is likely in reference to the hard exterior body armor that is characteristic of the Gyromitus genus.